 - Integration with the mission, vision and values of the College;

-- Market research covering documented discussions with a range of stakeholders including employers and interested individuals and organisations (such as churches, counselling centres, schools) if applicable;
+- Market research covering documented discussions with a range of stakeholders including employers and interested individuals and organisations as applicable.
+Discussions should include the emploment prospects for graduates.

 - Documented discussions with relevant accrediting and governing bodies (such as Victorian Institute of Teaching (VIT) or Christian Counsellors Association of Australia (CCAA));

-- Demonstrated lack in current the College offerings; and
+- Demonstrated lack in the College's current offerings; and

 - Discussions at relevant College Committees or working groups.

-Minor extensions to existing courses (such as new qualifications embedded within an existing one) shall be approved by the Academic Board for submission for accreditation on the basis of a developed rationale and Course Business Plan, without the following the new course development procedure in full.
+Minor extensions to existing courses (such as new qualifications embedded within an existing one) shall be approved by the Academic Board for submission for accreditation based on a developed rationale and Course Business Plan, without following the new course development procedure in full.

 The proposal must include a Course Business Plan following the template provided by the College.